bmc/brizzled/id/122/index.md

     # NOTE: This file is NOT supplied by Rails.
 See the logic at the bottom
     # of boot.rb.
     #
-    # Each section's key is the name of a Rails environment.
-Currently
-    # supported values:
-    #
     # port - TCP port on which to run the Rails server.
 Default: 3000
     # -----------------------------------------------------------------------